 The goal of Dr. Nowzaradan’s diet is twofold: first – actual weight loss before an operation, as it unequivocally reduces the underlying risks, possible side-effects and grave complications, and second – commitment test for the people who are adamant about following through with the second step and going under knife.
-The operation as such is never enough for a solid long-term weight loss.
-Afterwards, patients have to make drastic changes in their daily diet and eating practices for an operation not to be futile.
+The operation is never enough for a solid long-term weight loss.
+Afterwards, patients have to make drastic changes in their daily diet and eating practices for the operation to be successful.
 A continuous healthy lifestyle is the only way to obtain desired body looks.

 What is Dr. Nowzaradan’s diet plan?

 This strict diet plan is essentially a mix of high-protein, low-fat, low-calorie, low-carb products.
 Patients are permitted to eat around 1200 calories per day, which is a far cry from the recommended amount of an average daily calorie intake and at first glance this eating pattern seems completely unfeasible and unsustainable.
 However, Dr. Nowzaradan’s diet claims to be a healthy way of shedding pounds, while maintaining low-calorie intake by not excluding any food group except sugar.
 Also you can’t simply throw caution in the wind and get below 1200 calories on Dr.Nowzaradan diet if you wish to fast-track the results, as a lower amount of calories does not supply your body with essential vitamins and energy-providing macronutrients.

 Which foods are not allowed on Dr. Nowzaradan’s diet?

 While on this diet, you shouldn’t consume the following: